 Kern County Juvenile Hall Sex Abuse Lawsuit

-If you have a potential sex abuse lawsuit involving Kern County Juvenile Hall, call our California sex abuse lawyers, today at 800-553-8082 or get a free online consultation.
+If you have a potential sex abuse lawsuit involving Kern County Juvenile Hall, call our sex abuse lawyers today at 800-553-8082 or get a free online consultation.

 About Kern County Juvenile Hall

 The Kern County Juvenile Detention Center (officially known as “James G. Bowles Juvenile Hall”) is a juvenile detention facility operated at the county level by the Kern County Probation Department.
 Kern County Juvenile Hall is located in Bakersfield, California and it accommodates both male and female juvenile offenders.
-The facility is primarily a short-term detention center that holds juveniles who have been charged and are awaiting adjudication.
+The facility primarily serves as a short-term detention center for juveniles who have been charged and are awaiting adjudication.

 Timeline of Kern County Juvenile Hall (James G. Bowles Juvenile Hall)